prantlf/piwo/README.md

 <piwo-spacer factor="1.5"></piwo-spacer>
 ```

+## Findings

+Almost all of the problems found when implementing the custom elements were solved by adding custom code.
+Only Submitter and Validity Anchor have ugly workarounds.

+### Tab Index

+Focusability of an element [cannot be declared yet](https://github.com/WICG/webcomponents/issues/762).
+The attribute `tabindex` has to be set to zero as a workaround.
+It makes the attribute visible on the element in DOM.
+Otherwise no problem.

+### Label

+The role of a [label cannot be delegated yet](https://github.com/WICG/webcomponents/issues/917), but the click-functionality and the property `labels` can be implemented by custom code.
+No problem.

+### Change Event

+When using a `contenteditable` custom element as the host, the `change` event should be dispatched on `blur`.
+Unlike with teh native elements, the event will be dispatched after the blur event, because there's no `beforeblur` event to hook in.
+Not a big deal.

+### Preventing Default Behaviour

+To be able to support `event.defaultPrevented`, `input` and `change` events on mouse and keyboard interactions are triggered asynchronously by `setTimeout`.
+(The mouse and keyboard handlers registered by the custom element are triggered at first.)
+Native elements process the interaction (probably) synchronously.
+Probably not a big deal.

+### Submitter

+When calling `requestSubmit(submitter)` on a form, `submitter` has to be an `input` element.
+It cannot be just a form-associated custom element.
+A possible workaround is to create a temporary `input` element and optionally assign it a `name `attribute, when the submit is triggered by custom button.
+It's a problem, because `event.explicitOriginalTarget` won't be set to the actual button, but to the temporary element.
+A custom interface can be provided, like setting `form.submitter` to the `input` element and `form.submitter.button` to the actual button, but it's different from the native interface.

+On the other hand, the submitter doesn't have to be read dynamically using the event or the form.
+Forms usually have well-known submit buttons.
+And forms with more submit buttons assign a unique value to the `name` attribute to be able to recognise the button in `FormData` on the client or on the server side.

+### Validity Anchor

+When calling `setValidity` from`ElementInternals` with an anchor, this anchor has to be an input element.
+It cannot be just a form-associated custom element.
+A clumsy workaround is to create a hidden `input` element and make it visible when the custom element becomes invalid.
+If it's zero-sized, it won't be visible, but it'll be focusable, when hitting the `Tab` key in the invalid element.
+It's a problem, waiting for a better workaround.

+On the other hand, real-world forms use error placeholders referred to by `aria-describedby` anyway.
+I added automatic showing and hiding of the error placeholder (`describeerror`) and focusing of the first invalid field in the form (`focuserror`) beyond the native element functionality for convenience and also to provide a good workaround for the not working anchor.

+### Checkbox

+Better than the native element, the custom element can support the `readonly` attribute and the `indeterminate` attribute in the markup.
+Great!

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Lint and test your code.